 DownloadThese maps are public documents that are on file with the Marin County Recorder's Office.

 The CFD "facilities" include the linear parkways and soundwalls along Ignacio Blvd - all of which is on property that is controlled by the City of Novato.
 The Novato Public Works Department provides the services to maintain the parkways and the soundwalls.
-From the City of Novato: "The (CFD) issued bonds in 2002 and most recently re-financed the bonds in 2020.
+The City of Novato previously stated: "The (CFD) issued bonds in 2002 and most recently re-financed the bonds in 2020.
 The final maturity of the debt is 2032, but the services/maintenance component of the tax continues in perpetuity."
 For more information, visit www.novato.org "Community Facilities Districts," "Pointe Marin CFD."

 In March 2020, PMA Board member Pat Eklund requested an opinion letter from the Fair Political Practices Commission (FPPC) about the maintenance of the Pointe Marin CFD.
 The FPPC concluded: "No facts indicate that a change in status quo is at all necessary, let alone to the City's benefit."
 This means that the City of Novato will not transfer its maintenance responsibilities for the Pointe Marin CFD to any other entity - including the Pointe Marin Association.